Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

 \subsection{Adversarial defense and attack}

 Adversarial training with \gls*{PGD}~\citep{pgd} aims to find a robust parameterized classifier $m$ by optimizing

-where $\delta$ is a residual with a limited norm, $\mathcal{L}$ is a classification loss function, $x$ is an input example, $y$ its associated ground truth and commonly $p=\infty$.
-The inner maximization is performed using iterative gradient ascent with $k$ steps of size $\eta$.
+where $\delta$ is a residual with a limited norm, $\mathcal{L}$ is a classification loss function, $x$ is an input example, $y$ is the ground truth label for input $x$, $\epsilon$ is a hyperparameter defining the desired robustness distance, and, commonly, $p=\infty$.
+The inner maximization is performed using iterative gradient ascent with $\kappa$ steps of size $\eta$.
 Data projections are performed after each step to satisfy norm limits and data intensity ranges.
 The method can also be used as a strong adversarial attack.